 The distribution of borrowing composition continues to diversify with the growth of FNFA's loan portfolio, exhibiting solid credit quality of the pool of borrowing members.
-The loan portfolio continues to diversify away from a previous significant concentration in the province of British Columbia, removing some of the geographic concentration risk of the agency's lending portfolio.
-For example, FNFA's loan portfolio had a 65% concentration to British Columbia borrowers in 2014.
-Over the last seven years, borrower concentration has significantly improved, with no province or territory representing more than 25% of borrowers.
-However, the loan concentration to the top five borrowers, which stood at 38% in April 2022, creates some concentration risk.
+The loan portfolio continues to diversify away from a previous significant concentration in the province of British Columbia, which in 2014 accounted for 65% of borrowers, removing some of the geographic concentration risk of the agency's lending portfolio.
+Over the last seven years, borrower concentration has significantly improved, with borrowers across 9 provinces and 1 territory.
+However, the loan concentration to the top five borrowers, which stood at 40% in April 2023, creates some concentration risk.